arieee5/EDM-Portfolio-Alian/Midterm Task 1/README.md

 # Midterm Lab Task 1 - Data Cleaning and Preparation using Excel
-For this task, we are given a flat data from Excel [(See raw file)](Midterm%20Task%201/ways_to_clean_dataRaw.xlsx) and we are tasked to perform Data Cleaning and Preparation.
+For this task, we were given a flat data from Excel [(See raw file)](Midterm%20Task%201/ways_to_clean_dataRaw.xlsx) and were tasked to perform Data Cleaning and Preparation.
 # Step 1: Data Cleaning Process
-- Load the raw file
+- Load the raw file.
-- Fit Column and row width and height
+- Fit Column and row width and height.
-- TRIM extra spaces
+- Trim extra spaces.
-- Remove NULL values
+- Remove NULL values.
-- Remove Duplicates
+- Remove duplicates.
 # Step 2: Normalization
 - Performed 1NF
-- Perform Table split using 2NF
+- Performed table split using 2NF
-- Perform 3 NF
+- Performed 3NF
-- Mapped the Normalized tables as a Physical Data Model
+- Mapped the normalized tables as a Physical Data Model
-# Step 3: Here's the screenshot of my output before I started data cleaning (See screenshot)
+# Here's the screenshot of my output before I started data cleaning (See screenshot)
 <img src="images/before.png" alt="Alt Text" width="400" height="300">

-# Step 4: Here's the screenshot of my output after I started data cleaning (See screenshot)
+# Here's the screenshot of my output after I started data cleaning (See screenshot)
 <img src="images/after.png" alt="Alt Text" width="400" height="300">

 # Here's the Physical Data Model